-Patio Heaters – one of the most popular ways of extending your in-the-garden days into the evening, patio heaters usually use the same kind of Patio Gas as gas-powered barbecues – useful if you already have a gas barbie as you can perhaps share one gas bottle.
-They’re generally quick to light, most having twist, push-button or electronic ignition, and give off a fair amount of localised heat (from 4 to 13 kW, dependent on which size you buy).
-Because they’re available in a number of different designs and heights, you have the choice of the table-top variety, which connect through a table’s sun-umbrella hole so that the gas bottle can go neatly underneath.
-Or, get a taller version if it’s stand-around party situations you have in mind.
-These give off far more heat – and spread it over a wider area – and will often incorporate a gas-bottle cover into their design, providing a neater finish.
+They’re usually quick to light, most having electronic, twist or push-button ignition, and give off a fair amount of localised heat (4 to 13 kW, dependent on the size you buy).
+Because they come in a number of different heights and designs, you have the choice of the table-top variety, which connect to your gas bottle through a table’s sun-umbrella hole so that the gas is out of the way.
+Or, get a taller version if it’s a wider space or stand-around party situations you have in mind.
+These types tend to be bigger and give off far more heat, often incorporating a gas-bottle cover into their design for a neat finish.

-Tip: As with gas barbies, when you switch them off, turn off at the gas bottle first, so that there’s no unburned gas left in the hose.
-This prevents the hose inner from gradually clogging up, thereby restricting gas flow and heating performance.
+Tip: As with gas barbecues, when you switch your gas heater off, turn off at the gas bottle first so that there’s no unburned gas left in the hose.
+This prevents the hose gradually clogging up, thereby restricting gas flow / heating performance.

-Chimeneas – let you simply burn wood within them as an enclosed alternative to an open fire, radiating heat out to create a convivial atmosphere to socialise into the night.
-You can also get versions with cooking grids to grill steaks, sausages etc at the same time – yet another reason for a gathering!
-Traditional fired-clay versions were first used 400 years ago by Spanish settlers in Mexico, hence the hand-made, ethnic style of many current models, though minimalistic, modern styles are also available.
-If you want the real thing though, be careful to follow the manufacturers’ instructions about warming them up and being sure not to cool them down too quickly as sudden extremes of temperature may cause them to crack.
-Those with a little less patience might prefer the much more durable cast-iron versions, often with a bronze-coloured finish, which perform in exactly the same way, though will obviously start to discolour and rust with usage.
+Chimeneas – traditionally let you burn wood in them as an enclosed alternative to an open fire or firepit, radiating heat out and providing a warm glow for a convivial atmosphere.
+You can also get versions with cooking grids to grill steaks, sausages etc at the same time – yet another reason for a gathering outdoors!
+Traditional fired-clay chimeneas were first used 400 years ago by Spanish settlers in Mexico, hence the hand-made, ethnic style of some models, though minimalistic, modern styles are also available.
+If you want the real thing though, be careful to follow the manufacturers’ instructions about warming them up and being sure not to cool them down too quickly as sudden changes in temperature may cause them to crack.
+Those with a little less patience might prefer the more durable cast-iron chimeneas - often with a bronze-coloured finish - which perform in exactly the same way, though will discolour and rust with usage.

-Wood-Burning Firepits & Firebowls – give you an experience that’s even closer to the traditional open fire, containing your burning logs to prevent unwanted scattering of hot embers so you maintain a good fire for longer.
-Firepits come in all shapes and sizes, some very basic, others quite ornate, made from stainless steel, black-painted steel, cast iron with ‘industrial-look’ rust finish – even choosing recycled steel to achieve individual objects of real interest.
-A complete variation in scale lets you find something suitable for a small courtyard or for big spaces with larger gatherings of people.
-All in all, they’ve done a lot to bring the humble bonfire back into fashion and are perfect for people with the type of gardens that provide free wood to burn.
+Wood-Burning Firepits & Firebowls – give you an outdoor experience that’s closer to the traditional 360-degree open fire, housing the burning logs to stop the scattering of hot embers, so maintaining a good fire for longer.
+Firepits come in all shapes and sizes, some very basic, others pretty ornate.
+They can be made from heavy-gauge steel, black-painted steel, cast iron with ‘industrial-look’ rusted finish – even recycled steel to achieve individual objects of real hand-worked interest.
+This complete variation in style and scale lets you find something suitable for a small courtyard or decked area, or for big spaces with larger gatherings of people.
+With the easy availability of kiln-dried and seasoned logs, firepits and firebowls have certainly done a lot to bring the humble bonfire back into fashion.

-For those who want the warmth and look of an open fire, but without the smoke, sparks and ash that inevitably comes with them, a gas firepit is worth considering.
-Although quite pricey, they give you real convenience and control, with masses of heat and none of the mess or smokey smell on your clothes at the end of the evening.
-With a solid build, from composite stone or similar, they typically use a stainless steel burner hidden by ceramic wooden logs and lava rocks that serve to absorb and radiate up to 20kW of heat – an impressive output from such compact units.
+Gas Firepits - For those after the warmth and looks of an open fire, but minus the smoke, sparks and ash that automatically comes with them, a gas-powered firepit is worth considering.
+Although more expensive to buy, they give you real convenience and control, with plenty of heat and none of the ash or smoky smell on your clothes afterwards.
+With a solid build - often composite stone or similar - they typically use a stainless steel burner hidden by ceramic wood-effect logs or lava rocks that serve to absorb and radiate up to 20kW of heat – an impressive output from such compact units.

-Norwich Camping & Leisure Village, in Blofield, east of Norwich, Norfolk, has one of the UK’s largest outdoor displays of tents and awnings, plus indoor showroom displays of camping & caravanning equipment, outdoor clothing, garden furniture & buildings, barbecues and a fully-stocked garden centre.
-Barbecue brands in stock: Weber; Napoleon; Outback; Campingaz; Charbroil; Broil King and Cadac.
+Norwich Camping & Leisure Village, in Blofield, east of Norwich, Norfolk, has one of the UK’s largest outdoor displays of tents and awnings, plus indoor showroom displays of camping & caravanning equipment, outdoor clothing, outdoor heaters, garden furniture & buildings, a fully-stocked garden centre and barbecues.

-The Leisure Village also has a farm shop, coffee shop, in-season pick-your-own fruit fields and a professional-standard car, camper & caravan hand-wash station.
-With over 40 years of experience and practical, friendly advice – plus FREE NEXT-WORKING-DAY DELIVERY on orders over £100 (Terms & Conditions apply) and our Best Price / Price Match Policy and low-rate finance terms why not find us online or come along and see us!
+The Leisure Village also has a farm shop, coffee shop,new & used campervan sales and hire and a professional-standard car, camper & caravan hand-wash station.
+With over 50 years of experience and practical, friendly advice – plus FAST, FREE DELIVERY on orders over £100 (Terms & Conditions apply) and our Best Price / Price Match Policy and low-rate finance terms why not find us online or come along and see us!